vkhangpham/glossary/generate_glossary/validation/README.md

-# Academic Concept Validator
+# Academic Concept Validation

 This module provides tools for validating academic concepts across different levels of the glossary hierarchy using multiple validation strategies.

 ## Overview

-The validator ensures that terms in the academic glossary are valid concepts by applying multiple layers of validation, from basic structural checks to content verification and LLM-based analysis.
+The validation module ensures that terms in the academic glossary are valid concepts by applying multiple layers of validation, from basic structural checks to content verification and LLM-based analysis.

 ## Features